GuillaumeLeclerc/vue-google-maps/README.md

 What you need to know is for now only
 - Map
 - Marker

-are implemented but clustered markers will come pretty soon.
-If you need to know what properties/events are available for each components you can browse the top of the source of each components.
+- Clusters

+More components will come as the company needs them.
+Info windows are expected soon.
+(If the company does not need it I'll probably implement them on my free time).

+There is still not documentation yet but it will be there soon too.
+If you want you can still read the source files.
+All props are on top of the files and their types are specified.
+If you don't know what they mean just read the google maps reference documentation.

 ## Sponsor